 The YEAs initiative was established in June 2016 as part of the ‘EU NEIGHBOURS east’ project within the EU’s OPEN Neighbourhood programme.

-In 2020, there are more than 700 YEAs in six eastern partner countries, in 27 EU Member States and in the UK representing over 34 different nationalities.
+In 2021, there are hundreds of YEAs in six eastern partner countries, in 27 EU Member States and in the UK representing over 30 different nationalities.

 The YEAs initiative offers volunteering, career building and young leadership opportunities to its network members.
 They contribute to and take part in:

 EU events including European youth forums, Eastern Partnership conferences, EU study trips and seminars across the region and in the EU Member States

 Expert trainings to learn about key EU topics straight from the experts that deal with them on a daily basis, including EU officials, diplomats, journalists, representatives of civil society and companies.

 YEA trainings enabling YEAs can become trainers, mentors or advisers within the initiative so they are able to transfer their knowledge and experience to their peers